TiantianLiu-TTL/IKAROS/readme.txt

 	interact.js.
 Provides some functions for index.html, and have functions that send requests to Bridge, receive response from Bridge after.
 If you want to add/delete/adjust some functions, you can do it in this file

 3. Parameter Setting.

-3.a) Prefix address for input files, can be changed in /Utilities/FilePaths.java 3.b) Number of floors, can be changed in /Utilities/DataGenConstant.java, public static int nFloor = ???
-3.c) Reassign shop (change the mapping between Partitions and Shops) go to algorithm_new/Algo2.java, function Algo2(), change the line "assignShop.staticAssign();" to "assignShop.randomAssign();".
+3.a) Prefix address for input files, can be changed in /Utilities/FilePaths.java 3.b) Number of floors, can be changed in /Utilities/DataGenConstant.java, public static int nFloor 3.c) Reassign shop (change the mapping between Partitions and Shops) go to algorithm_new/Algo2.java, function Algo2(), change the line "assignShop.staticAssign();" to "assignShop.randomAssign();".

+4. Contact

+Tiantian Liu (liutt@cs.aau.dk)
+Zijin Feng (zjfeng@se.cuhk.edu.hk)
+Huan Li (lihuan@cs.aau.dk)
+Hua Lu (luhua@ruc.dk)
+Please feel free to contact us if any issues.
+You are also welcome to open an issue through GitHub.
+We will continue to maintain this project.

+5. Citation
+You are welcome to use our code and datasets for research use, but please do not forget to cite our paper :).

+Zijin Feng, Tiantian Liu, Huan Li, Hua Lu, Lidan Shou and Jianliang Xu.
+Indoor Top-kKeyword-aware Routing Query.
+In ICDE, pages 1213-1224, 2020.
+Tiantian Liu, Zijin Feng, Huan Li, Hua Lu, Lidan Shou and Jianliang Xu.
+IKAROS: An Indoor Keyword-Aware Routing System.